sdc-china/IDA-ondocker/README.md

 ### Procedure

-IDA supports Docker installatopm.Git Clone the  docker script from the [Link](https://github.com/sdc-china/IDA-ondocker)
+IDA supports Docker installatopm.
+Git Clone the  docker script from the [IDA-ondocker](https://github.com/sdc-china/IDA-ondocker)
-1. Git clone the docker script into your machine.
+1. Git clone the docker script.

 2. Manually copy the [mysql-connector-java-5.1.44.jar](http://central.maven.org/maven2/mysql/mysql-connector-java/5.1.44/mysql-connector-java-5.1.44.jar) into the ida-web.war\WEB-INF\lib\ folder.You can get ida-web.war from  build folder into the release package.